Remove the Buckthorn

 Look for a good privacy screen?
 Consider these replacements.

 Buckthorn is an invasive shrubby tree that destroys native habitat.
 Though it is illegal to sell buckthorn in Illinois, it continues to spread across the region and crowd out our native trees, shrubs, and wildflowers.
 Buckthorn also contains a chemical that harms birds, frogs, and other beneficial wildlife.

 Removing buckthorn brings sunlight back into the woods.
-For privacy screening, consider shrubs such as blackhaw viburnum, spicebush, hazelnut, or others.
+For privacy screening, consider shrubs such as black haw viburnum, spicebush, hazelnut, or others.
 You can see a full list of plants in our Native Shrub and Plant Guide.
-These hardy natives offer songbird and butterfly habitat, pretty autumn color, and lovely flowers.
+These hardy natives offer songbird and butterfly habitats, pretty autumn color, and lovely flowers.

 Some villages, such as Riverwoods, will cover a portion of your costs.

 Your neighborhood might qualify for help through the Lake County Stormwater Management Commission WMB Grant.